umccr/agha-data-validation-pipeline/README.md

     - Could check if all files listed in original manifest file is in STORE bucket
     - Could check staging file should only contain indexed and uncompressed files
     - Could give report which submission are ready to be transferred by the data-transfer-manager lambda
-- **batch_notification** - Will notify via slack when batch job completed and invoke other function.
+- **batch-notification** - Will notify via slack when batch job completed and invoke other function.
     - The lambda will notify when batch job has completed. (`Data Validation` or `S3 Move`).
 It will only notify for:
         - Any FAILED result
         - Final SUCCESS data store for the submission
     - The lambda will be invoked from `s3_event_recorder` lambda
     - _New_: Will **invoke** cleanup/data_transfer manager lambda to automate the manual work.
 (This feature is beyond on what the lambda name suggest)
-- **gdr_s3_data_sharing** - Will share data via s3 from store bucket to destination bucket
+- **s3-data-sharing** - Will send store data to destination S3 bucket.
-    - The lambda will add new policy to batch instance role for s3-data-sharing.
-    - The lambda will create and submit batch job to copy over files to s3.
-      _*arguments are defined below_
+    - The lambda will create a batch job and copy over S3 object to the given payload _*arguments are defined below_

 ##### Lambdas layer